arcticlcc/dmplanner/resources/doc/Help.md

   When a plan is selected, the section titles for the plan will display in the *Section List*.
 The *Main Panel* will display the instructions for the plan, or the first section if no instructions are available.

+  ---

 3. ###Section List

   The *Section List* is the primary means of navigating a plan.
 Select a section title to display the section in the *Main Panel*.
   Click the "home" button <span  style="font-family:FontAwesome;">&#xf015;</span> to display the plan instructions, if available.

+  ---

 4. ###Main Panel

+  The *Main Panel* displays content for the currently selected section as well as any instructions for the current plan.
+Click the
+  "home" button <span  style="font-family:FontAwesome;">&#xf015;</span> in the *Section List* title bar to display the plan instructions.

+  Each section contains one or more questions.
+Questions are usually displayed as fields in a typical form layout.
+However, the question may be represented by a customized "widget", such as a interactive map or drag-n-drop list.
+Help for each section is displayed in the *Help* panel.
+Form fields may have associated "tips" - hover over the <span class="fa dmp-icon-guidance sup" data-qtip="This is an example">&#xf059;</span>
+  to show the tip.

+  ---

 5. ###Navigation Bar

   Use the *Navigation Bar* to progress through plan sections sequentially, in either direction.

+  ---

 6. ###Help